infor-design/enterprise-ng/README.md

-# :tada: Infor Design System's Enterprise Components for Angular Has Moved to Github
+# Infor Design System's Enterprise Components for Angular

-(formerly "SoHo XI Directives")

-Starting at the end of release `4.6.0`, we moved the Soho XI codebase to Github and the Angular repo is following!
-What this means is now anyone can view and contribute to the codebase.

-You can go to <https://github.com/infor-design/enterprise-ng> and download/clone/fork the repo.

-**Note:** More information on contributing can be found in the @infor-design/enterprise repo [here](https://github.com/infor-design/enterprise/blob/master/docs/CONTRIBUTING.md).

-## Infor Design System's Enterprise Components for Angular

 This repository serves as the central shared location for a crowd-sourced cross-Infor Angular Typescript repo of Xi control wrapped components.